Nonequational Stable Groups: Introduction

-\begin{thmIntro} Let $G_1*G_2$ be a nontrivial free product which is not $\Z_2*\Z_2$.
-Then its first order theory is nonequational. \end{thmIntro}
+\begin{thmIntro} Let $G_1*G_2$ be a nontrivial free product of groups, which is not $\Z_2*\Z_2$.
+Then its first-order theory is nonequational. \end{thmIntro}

-Recently, Sela, in the work mentioned above \cite{SelaFreeProducts}, proved the astonishing result that a free product of stable groups remains stable.
+Sela, in the work mentioned above \cite{SelaFreeProducts}, proved that a free product of stable groups remains stable.
 This fact together with the main result of this paper give an abundance of new stable nonequational theories.

-\paragraph{Acknowledgements.} We would like to thank Thomas Blossier and Amador Martin-Pizarro for the {\em groupe de travail} in Lyon around the Hrushovski-Srour manuscript \cite{HrushovskiSrour} and the construction of free pseudospaces.
-We also thank Amador Martin-Pizarro for fruitful discussions around equationality.
-We would like to thank Zlil Sela for a useful correspondence on free products of groups.

-Finally the second author would like to thank Anand Pillay for sharing the manuscript \cite{HrushovskiSrour} with him, while he was a PhD student in Leeds.